MicrosoftDocs/common-data-model-and-service/entity-reference/cds-sdk-manipulate-data.md

 ---
-title: "Manipulate your data using the Common Data Service SDK | Microsoft Docs"
+title: "Manipulate your data by using the Common Data Service SDK | Microsoft Docs"
 description: ""
 author: "pvillads"
 manager: "robinarh"